-This partnership with the Salt Lake City Library Seed Library engages youth to help preserve ancient varieties of plants to mitigate against pests, disease, and climate change.
+This partnership with the Salt Lake City Public Library’s Seed Library engages youth to help preserve ancient varieties of plants to mitigate against pests, disease, and climate change.
 Citizens can take or donate seeds from the library for their gardens.
-In 2020, STEMCAP will bring specialists from the Seed Library to YIC centers to guide students to grow plants in their facility and share seeds with the broad community.
+In 2020 and 2021, STEMCAP brought specialists from the Seed Library to YIC centers to guide students to grow plants in their facility and share seeds with the broader community.

-Students explore Zooniverse, a web-based citizen science resource, and work with data for ongoing scientific projects.
-Students also helped interpret data for the Wasatch Wildlife Watch project, which uses trap cameras to understand the impacts of human activity on wildlife.
+Students explore Zooniverse, a web-based community science resource, and work with data for ongoing scientific projects.
+Students also help interpret data for the Wasatch Wildlife Watch project, which uses trap cameras to understand the impacts of human activity on wildlife.